-In this lesson, we shall learn how to write Visual Basic 2015 code that can make decisions.
-We can write a Visual Basic 2015 program that can ask the computer to perform a certain task until certain conditions are met.
-In order to control the program flow and to make decisions, we can use the conditional operators and the logical operators together with the If..Then...Else keywords.
+In order to control the program flow and to make decisions, we shall use the conditional operators and the logical operators together with the If...Then...Else keywords.

 Conditional operators resemble mathematical operators.
 These operators allow a Visual Basic 2015 program to compare data values and then decide what actions to be taken.
 They are also known as numerical comparison operators which are used to compare two values to see whether they are equal or one value is greater or less than the other value.
 The comparison will return a true or false result.
 These operators are shown in Table 13.1